bratelefant/meteor-s3-dev/packages/meteor-s3/README.md

 - Auto-setup S3 event trigger to call post-upload handler on the server
 - Auto-setup lambda function to create thumbnails
+- Auto-setup lambda function to zip files directly in the bucket

 ## Setup